 Part One: Know Your Curl Type

-To take care of your curls, you first have to know what type of curly hair you have.
+To take care of your curls, you must first know what curly hair you have.
 Hair surprisingly comes in more varieties than just straight, wavy, and curly!

 We have a more in-depth guide on how to find and take care of your curly hair type for men under The Guide section of the website, so here we’ll just give you a quick run-down.
 Each type is broken down into A, B, and C sub-categories.

-Thankfully, discovering your own curl type is as simple as reading the descriptions and taking a look in the mirror.
-While men’s curly hair care tips can generally apply to each type, knowing the differences will help you make subtle changes to your care routine that will leave a big impact on the look and feel of your curly hair.
+While men’s curly hair care tips can generally apply to each type, knowing the differences will help you make subtle changes to your care routine that will impact the look and feel of your curly hair.

 One more thing… You can actually have a combination of wave and curl types!
 These descriptions aren’t a one-size-fits-all and are instead just a helpful guide.